Why do I have to pay up front for my conveyancing in Crowthorne?

 If the lease is registered - and almost all are in Crowthorne - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I acquired a garden flat in Crowthorne, conveyancing formalities finalised in 1995.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Corresponding flats in Crowthorne with a long lease are worth £265,000.
 The ground rent is £50 per annum.
 The lease runs out on 21st October 2096

-With 56 years left to run the likely cost is going to be between £29,500 and £34,000 as well as professional fees.
+You have 76 years unexpired the likely cost is going to be between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs without more comprehensive investigations.
+Do not use this information in tribunal or court proceedings.
+There may be other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.